-TARA And you've been listening to The Nexus, a product of the African-American Design Nexus at the Harvard thank DJ Eway for theme music.
+TARAAnd you've been listening to The Nexus, a product of the African-American Design Nexus at the HarvardOLUWAFEMI:Graduate School of Design.
+Today's episode was produced and edited by Maggie Janik.
+And we would like to thank DJ Eway for theme music.
 To learn more about the African-American Design Nexus, visit us online at aadm.gsd.harvard.edu.